daijro/EssayGen/README.md

 ## Installation

-If you are on windows, you can view the downloads here.
+Windows binaries will be released soon.

-If you are running from source code, install these requirements:
+To run from source code, install these requirements:

 ##### Requirements